petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/creating-objects.md

    ![Add custom views to the object from the Views tab.](./creating-objects/images/08.png)

 1. (Optional) Click the Validations tab to add validations.
 Each validation sets rules for determining valid field entries.
-See [Adding Custom Validations](./validations/adding-custom-validations.md).
+See [Adding Field Validations](./validations/adding-field-validations.md).

    ![Add custom validations to the object from the Validations tab.](./creating-objects/images/09.png)